Constantin Brancusi. Socrates

 had already been formed.
 Attica comprised 139 political districts

-(demes), assigned variously to the recognized ten tribes; regardless of
+(demes), assigned variously to Athens’s ten tribes; regardless of

 how far from the walled urban center a deme might be, its registered